Find Affordable College Courses

 7 Yearly Graduations

 Eastern Illinois University comes in at #14 on our list of the most popular colleges offering master's degrees in community health and preventive medicine.
 Each year, around 8,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,207 per year, while in-state graduate students, on average, pay $7,691 per year.
-During the 2020-2021 academic year, 7 people received their master's degree in community health and preventive medicine from EIU.
-About 86% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,624 per year, while in-state graduate students, on average, pay $8,060 per year.
+During the most recent year for which we have data, 7 people received their master's degree in community health and preventive medicine from EIU.
+Of these students, 92% were women and 38% were members of underrepresented racial-ethnic groups.

 #16